R4wraith/PDF-Rapid/README.md

 **The idea**

 This tool is designed for a Cyber security analyst who deals with PDF file investigations and finds himself spending a lot of time in front of CLI.
 Instead of re-running the pdf-id on each file individually, PDF-Rapid will do it independently and quickly.
-Each submission to PDF-ID is done by a new subprocess which sends the stdout to a new file called Report.txt which will open in the folder where the EXE file is stored.
+Each submission to PDF-ID is done by a new subprocess which sends the stdout to a new file called Log.txt which will open in the folder where the EXE file is stored.

 **How to use**